YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    Tue Jan  23 14:42:54 2018 : Waiting for upto [180] seconds for the source server to shutdown Tue Jan  23 14:42:55 2018 : Journal pool shared memory removed
    Tue Jan  23 14:42:55 2018 : Journal pool semaphore removed
-   %GTM-I-MUFILRNDWNSUC, File /home/yottadbuser/exDir/aA.dat successfully rundown
+   %YDB-I-MUFILRNDWNSUC, File /home/yottadbuser/exDir/aA.dat successfully rundown
-   %GTM-I-MUFILRNDWNSUC, File /home/yottadbuser/exDir/others.dat successfully rundown yottadbuser@paris:~/exDir$
+   %YDB-I-MUFILRNDWNSUC, File /home/yottadbuser/exDir/others.dat successfully rundown yottadbuser@paris:~/exDir$

 **Replication and Backlogs**

 In an ideal world, an originating instance never goes down with a backlog.
 In the real world, it may well go down with a backlog of updates that have not been replicated.
 Asynchronous replication is a consequence of the fact that committing an update requires a remote commit and a local commit, that the loss of the network between the remote instance and the local instance stops the local instance; and network delays slow down the local instance.

 In order to provide continuity of business, when an originating primary instance goes down, a former replicating secondary instance can be brought up as the new originating primary instance to keep the application available.
 When the former originating primary instance comes up, it is in a secondary role, and the updates that were part of the backlog must be handled.
-YottaDB/GT.M provides the hooks needed to create applications that are continuously available, but the application must take advantage of these hooks.
+YottaDB provides the hooks needed to create applications that are continuously available, but the application must take advantage of these hooks.
 Consider the following two-instance example (the notation P: 100 means that the site is operating as the primary and has committed update number 100):

 +------------------------------+----------------------------------------------------------------------------------------------------------+
 | Santiago                     |        Melbourne                                                                                         |